ibm-cloud-docs/account/vrf-service-endpoint.md

 To enable VRF, create a support case with your request.

-1. In the console, go to **Support** and click **Create a case**.
+1. In the console, go to **Manage > Account**, then click **Account settings**.
-1. Select **Account and access** as the support type.
+1. In the Virtual routing and forwarding section, click **Create case**.
-1. In the **Subject** field, enter `Private networking question`.
+1. In the case description, replace `ADD YOUR ACCOUNT NUMBER` with your classic infrastructure account number, and click **Submit**.

-1. In the **Description** field, enter the following message, replacing _enter your account number_ with your {{site.data.keyword.Bluemix_notm}} account number.
+   Don't change the rest of the prefilled support case information.
+The information is tailored to make sure your request is handled as quickly as possible.

-   `We are requesting that account *enter your account number* is moved to its own VRF.
-We understand the risks and approve the change.
-Please reply back with the scheduled window(s) of time where this change will be made so we can prepare for the migration.`
+   {: tip}

 The {{site.data.keyword.Bluemix_notm}} network engineering team will reach out to the case owner to schedule a time for your account's networking to be converted to VRF.
 During the conversion process, connections to resources in your account might be unstable due to packet loss.
 The conversion takes roughly 15-30 minutes, depending on the complexity of your account.
 If your account has legacy {{site.data.keyword.BluDirectLink}} connections, it might take more time.